Timmoney/adventure_game/README.md

 -S --> south
 -W --> west

-and try to fiture out the relation between each locations
+and try to figure out the relation between each locations

 press q to quit.